-The experiments described above are carried out over a period of almost 4 days from February 3rd at 06 UTC to February 7th at 00 UTC in 2017.
+The experiments described above are carried out over a period of almost 4 days from 3 February 2017 at 06 UTC to 7 February 2017 at 00 UTC.
 During 3 and 4 February, middle tropospheric circulation over Northern and Central Italy was dominated by southwesterly divergent flows associated with the passage of some precipitating systems.
 In 5 February a trough moved from France to Italy and this caused the formation of new precipitations in Northern Italy.
-During 6 February the trough moved slowly from Central Italy to the southern part of the country and precipitation systems weaken gradually.
+During 6 February the trough moved slowly from Central Italy to the southern part of the country and precipitations weaken gradually.
 For each experiment, a set of 5 forecasts up to 48 hours is initialized using the analyses generated during the assimilation procedure.
 Initialization times employed are 04 February at 00 and 12 UTC, 5 February at 00 and 12 UTC and 6 February at 00.

-15 2.5 Verification
+2.5 Verification